yt-project/yt/doc/source/visualizing/volume_rendering.rst

   import yt
   # load the data
   ds = yt.load("IsolatedGalaxy/galaxy0030/galaxy0030")

   # volume render the 'density' field, and save the resulting image
   im, sc = yt.volume_render(ds, 'density', fname='rendering.png')

   # im is the image array generated. it is also saved to 'rendering.png'.
   # sc is an instance of a Scene object, which allows you to further refine
-  # your renderings, and later save them.
+  # your renderings and later save them.

+  print sc

 When the
 :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render`